lutris/docs/InstallingDrivers.md

 ﻿
 ## Ubuntu

-### Nvidia:
+### NVIDIA:

-To get the latest Nvidia drivers it is necessary to add the [Proprietary GPU Drivers PPA](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa):
+To get the latest NVIDIA drivers it is necessary to add the [Proprietary GPU Drivers PPA](https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa):

     sudo add-apt-repository ppa:graphics-drivers/ppa